RavanH/highlight-search-terms/readme.txt

 = I want to customize the highlighting but have no idea what to put in my stylesheet.
 Can you give me some examples? =

-Go in your WP admin section to Appearance > Customize and add one of the examples below to get you started.
+Go in your WP admin section to Appearance > Customize > Custom CSS and add one of the examples below to get you started.

 For a moss green background highlighting:

-    .hilite { background-color:#D3E18A }
+    .hilite {
+        background-color: #D3E18A;
+    }

 Yellow background highlighting:

-    .hilite { background-color:yellow }
+    .hilite {
+        background-color: yellow;
+    }

 A light blue background with bold font:

-    .hilite { background-color:#9CD4FF; font-weight:bold }
+    .hilite {
+        background-color: #9CD4FF;
+        font-weight: bold;
+    }

 Orange background with black font:

-    .hilite { background-color:#FFCA61; color:#000000 }
+    .hilite {
+        background-color:#FFCA61;
+        color: #000000;
+    }

 = Please give me more advanced CSS examples =

 If you want to give different terms used in a search phrase a different styling, use the class "term-N" where N is a number starting with 0, increasing 1 with each additional search term, to define your CSS rules.
 The below example will make every instance of any term used in the query show up in bold text and a yellow background except for any instance of a second, third and fourth term which will have respectively a light green, light blue and orange background.

+    /* Default highlighting, but bold text. */
-    .hilite { background-color:yellow; font-weight:bold } /* default */
+    .hilite {
+        background-color: yellow;
+        font-weight: bold;
+    }
-    .term-1 { background-color:#D3E18A } /* second search term only */
+    /* Moss green highlighting for second search term only. */ .term-1 {
+        background-color: #D3E18A;
+    }
-    .term-2 { background-color:#9CD4FF } /* third search term only */
+    /* Light blue highlighting for third search term only. */ .term-2 {
+        background-color: #9CD4FF;
+    }
-    .term-3 { background-color:#FFCA61 } /* fourth search term only */
+    /* Orange highlighting for fourth search term only. */ .term-3 {
+        background-color:#FFCA61
+    }

 Keep in mind that for the _first_ search term the additional class "term-0" is used, not "term-1"!

 = I really do not see any highlighting! =

 Then you might be experiencing a bug or plugin/theme conflict.
-Maybe it's time to get some [Support](https://wordpress.org/support/plugin/highlight-search-terms/) :)
+Time to get some [Support](https://wordpress.org/support/plugin/highlight-search-terms/) :)

 == Screenshots ==